CloudWatch is a collection of services that monitor/observe cloud resources – via metrics, logs, and events – and provide actionable insights.

 - Metrics can be configured with alarms that can take actions.

-- Autoscaling is dependent on CloudWatch to trigger the addition or removal of instances.
+- for example, auto-scaling is dependent on CloudWatch to trigger the addition or removal of instances.

 - one-hour metrics (for 455 days)